Pension Bible

 What is a typical UK pension fee in 2026?
 Workplace pension defaults typically charge 0.3-0.5% AMC, capped at 0.75% by the FCA.
 Personal pensions and SIPPs range from 0.15% (Vanguard) to over 1% for legacy products.
 Most savers are paying around 0.5-0.75% in total cost (platform fee + fund OCF), though many are unaware.

 Is a 1% fee too much?
-On a small pot (under £10,000), 1% is fine in absolute terms.
-On a £50,000+ pot, 1% compounded over decades costs significantly more than alternative providers — usually thousands of pounds in foregone growth.
-By £100,000+, it's almost always worth investigating alternatives.
+On a small pot (under £10,000), 1% may be modest in absolute pounds.
+On a £50,000+ pot, 1% compounded over decades can cost significantly more than lower-cost alternatives — often thousands of pounds in foregone growth.
+By £100,000+, it can be worth investigating alternatives, while still checking for guarantees, protections and transfer restrictions.

 How can I check my pension fees?
 Look at your annual statement, your provider's online portal, or the "Cost & Charges Disclosure" document on the provider's website.
 If you can't find a clear total cost figure, call your provider — they're legally required to tell you.

 Should I move my pension out of NEST?
 NEST's 0.3% AMC is competitive, but the 1.8% contribution charge is unusual and adds up over decades.
-For most savers in their 30s and 40s, transferring accumulated NEST balances to a low-cost SIPP saves thousands over a working life.
-You can usually keep contributing into NEST through your employer while the existing balance grows in a different provider — see our NEST fee calculator for the specific comparison.
+Some savers compare the cost of leaving accumulated balances in NEST with transferring old balances elsewhere while continuing workplace contributions through NEST.
+Check employer contribution rules, transfer rules and investment choice before acting — see our NEST fee calculator for the cost comparison.